Designing Custom Stickers

 We get asked many questions about our quality sticker label printing, we’re sure you will gain some clarity from our helpful guide below.

 Can My Stickers Be Any Custom Shape Or Size?

 Yes for sure, any shape is possible.
 They will need to be made from one of our vinyl materials rather than paper (as paper shapes and sizes are only available as templates), this adds to the durability and adds other benefits too, like waterproofing, without significantly changing the price.

 How Much Do Custom Stickers Cost?

 The great news is we don’t charge any extra for a custom size or cutting fancy shapes.
 We calculate our prices on the amount of material used.
 So as long as you’ve entered the maximum width and height of your cut into the custom measurement tab of the order journey, you’re good to go!
-The price you see is the price you pay, just remember to supply your artwork with the vector cut path you require, we show you soon in a how-to video below.
-(Video link or anchor - How to create a custom shaped sticker?)
+The price you see is the price you pay, just remember to supply your artwork with the vector cut path you require.

 Do You Offer Cheap Sticker Printing?